Bitter but light!

 Cooked: Braised, shredded, sautéed, cooked with cream, or simply steamed, endives go perfectly with white meats, game (their bitterness contrasts with and enhances the stronger taste of the game), fish, and scallops.

 Tip for reducing the bitterness of cooked endives: After cooking, sauté the endive in a bit of butter with a sugar cube.
 The goal is to caramelize the entire surface of the endive.
-The contrast between the crunchy, sweet skin and the slightly bitter heart inside is delicious.
+The contrast between the crunchy, sweet skin and the slightly bitter heart inside is truly delicious.

-Starting at age 6 months, children can eat puréed endives mixed with potatoes and other vegetables (carrots, zucchinis, leeks, etc.) to reduce their bitterness.
+Starting at age 6 months, children can eat puréed endives mixed with potatoes and served with other vegetables (carrots, zucchinis, leeks, etc.) to reduce their bitterness.
 Children also like them in soups, and older children enjoy eating them raw or in well-cooked pieces.

 And everyone else

 Endives are a versatile vegetable that is easy to digest, sure to delight the taste buds of adults, no matter their age.
+An endive’s taste is perceived differently, depending on the recipe used.
+So don’t try once and assume you don’t like them – sample them in another dish first!

 Origins: France is currently the biggest producer of endives in the world.
 They are also grown in Belgium (their country of origin), the Netherlands, Italy, and Canada, more precisely in Quebec, Ontario, and British Columbia.

 Varieties: Endives have two species with interesting agronomical and nutritional characteristics.
 Cichorium endivia is the ‘true’ endive, with varieties eaten as salad greens, including frisée and escarole.
-Cichorium intybus, or “common chicory”, includes the witloof or Belgian endive chicory varieties, characterized by the tendency of the root to produce a bud in artificial growing conditions (forcing).
+Cichorium intybus, or “common chicory”, includes the witloof or Belgian endive varieties, characterized by the tendency of the root to produce a bud in artificial growing conditions (forcing).
 Finally, improved varieties of wild chicory include red endives and radicchio.

 What about drinking chicory?